gabrielfalcao/bose/README.rst

 --first-package-wins, --first-pkg-wins, --1st-pkg-wins

-   bose's importer will normally evict a package from sys.modules if it sees a package with the same name in a different location.
+   psychoacoustics's importer will normally evict a package from sys.modules if it sees a package with the same name in a different location.
 Set this option to disable that behavior.

 --no-byte-compile

-   Prevent bose from byte-compiling the source into .pyc files while bose is scanning for and running tests.
+   Prevent psychoacoustics from byte-compiling the source into .pyc files while psychoacoustics is scanning for and running tests.

 -a=ATTR, --attr=ATTR